Tayyabaali45/Tayyabaali45/README.md

 - 🌱 I’m currently learning **Java, Python, R, C++**

-- 👯 I’m looking to collaborate on **Data Science and Data Analysis**
+- 👯 I’m looking to collaborate on **Data Science and Analysis projects to build my portfolio and expand my skills**

 - 👨‍💻 All of my projects are available at [https://www.kaggle.com/tayyabaali4u7](https://www.kaggle.com/tayyabaali4u7)